eevee/eev.ee/content/2016-12-01-lets-stop-copying-c.markdown

 `re` treats failure as an acceptable possibility and returns `None`, rather than raising an exception.
 I'm not sure whether this was the right thing to do or not, but off the top of my head I can't think of too many other Python interfaces that _sometimes_ return `None`.

-**Freedom of expression:** ACS, C#, Go, Java, JavaScript, Perl, PHP, Swift.
+**Freedom of expression:** ACS, C#, Java, JavaScript, Perl, PHP, Swift.

 **Makes a statement:** Inform 7, Lua, Python, Unix shells.

 **Special mention:** BASIC uses `=` for both assignment _and_ equality testing — the meaning is determined from context.
 D allows variable _declaration_ as an expression, so `if (int x = 3)` is allowed, but regular assignment is not.
 Functional languages generally don't have an assignment operator.
+Go disallows assignment as an expression, but assignment _and_ a test can appear together in an `if` condition, and this is an idiomatic way to check success.
 Ruby makes everything an expression, so assignment might as well be too.
 Rust makes everything an expression, but assignment evaluates to the useless `()` value (due to ownership rules), so it's not actually useful.
 Rust and Swift both have a special `if let` block that explicitly combines assignment with pattern matching, which is way nicer than the C approach.

 ## No hyphens in identifiers